 3 WEEKS THAILAND ITINERARY STOP 3: PHUKET

 After Koh Phangan, I took a bus from Surat Thani to Phuket.
 Phuket is one of the most visited destination in Thailand.
 I had booked a room in a hurry, and it was a total disaster!
 My room was above a nightclub bar and I wasn’t able to get a good rest during the entire time I stayed there.
 I wanted to move as quick as possible to the next stop of my trip to Thailand, but the beach in Phuket is huge and the sunsets are stunning.
 I can’t forget my surprise while watching the sea becoming pink/blue, a real treat for the heart.
+If you decide to make a stop here, have a look at the list of the best things to do in Phuket.

 While in Phuket, I saw an ad about boat trips to the Similan Island Marine National Park.
 It looked interesting, and I decided to do a day trip there.
 The Similan Islands are the most beautiful place I’ve visited in Thailand.
 Everything was perfect during that day trip: the beaches, the water, the untouched nature, the food: just amazing!
 If you consider diving in Thailand, read this post about a dive trip to the Similan Island.